vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-verbal-memory-exercise-with-history.md

 * 2025-02-18: 137.2 points moving average, placing me at the 97.24th
   percentile.
 Not much has changed qualitatively since the last update on 2025-01-16.

+* 2025-05-21: 116.4 points moving average, placing me at the 95.05th
+  percentile.
+My scores here are highly variable, and hence so is the moving average; overall I don't think there has been a skill decline.
+I achieved several low scores during the timezone adjustment phase (jetlag recovery) but have since returned to normal.
+I also got my highest ever verbal memory score of 345 on 2025-05-19.